ReivenIV/get_next_line/documentation/subject/exemple_behavior.md

 # How the program should work ?

-in some FD file you have some data (imagine its important data):
+imagine in some FD file you have these data :
 ```
-These \nchicken r\nun fast\0
+These \nchicken run super\n fast\0
 ```

 char *get_next_line(int fd); (program runned with buffer 5)